Japan to donate AstraZeneca vaccines to Thailand

-BANGKOK, June 21 (Reuters) - Thailand's health minister said on Monday Japan's government would donate some AstraZeneca (AZN.L) COVID-19 vaccines, as the Southeast Asian country seeks to shore-up supplies after some early delays in its vaccinations.
+BANGKOK (Reuters) - Thailand’s health minister said on Monday Japan’s government would donate some AstraZeneca COVID-19 vaccines, as the Southeast Asian country seeks to shore-up supplies after some early delays in its vaccinations.

 An agreement would be signed on Thursday with the vaccines to be delivered around July, Anutin Charnvirakul said in a statement, which did not specify the quantity.